 If you have multiple dictionaries installed for a language (for example, a SoftMaker dictionary and a Hunspell dictionary), you can always choose which of these dictionaries to use for the language.
-To do so, proceed as follows:
+Proceed as follows:

-1. Choose the ribbon command File | Options (2) for the dialog box and switch to the Language tab.

-2. Click on the Hunspell dictionaries button.
+- 1. Choose the ribbon command File | Options of the dialog box and switch to the Language tab. - 2.
+Click on the Manage dictionaries button.